University College Groningen: Student life

 The college has a high number of international students, as more than half of the students are from outside the Netherlands.
 The student association at UCG is called Caerus, which has several committees.

-Students who enter the college are required to live at the residential campus of UCG during their first year, which is common among liberal arts colleges in the Netherlands.
+Students who enter the college have the option to live at the residential campus of UCG for at least the first year of their studies, which is common among liberal arts colleges in the Netherlands.